danfoy/setupgenerator/README.md

 ## Usage

 Open `dist/setupgenerator.htm` to run.
+Requires an internet browser, and is targeted at IE11 for operational reasons.
+Development during testing and on new branches is done in the latest version of Chrome, however, for practical reasons.

-The output is self-contained and will work fine if moved elsewhere and even without an internet connection.
+The output is self-contained and will work fine if moved elsewhere, including without an internet connection.

 ## Compiling